ljfio/Umbraco-InvisibleNodes/README.md

 ```

 Before the URL for Product 1 would be: `/products/product-category-1/product-1`.
-After using and configuring VirtualNodes the URL would be: `/products/product-1`.
+After using and configuring Invisible Nodes package the URL would be: `/products/product-1`.

 ## Installation